jsonquerylang/jsonquery-website/src/content/reference.md

 ## in

 Test whether the search value is one of the values of the provided list.
+Values are compared using the `eq` operator, which does a deep strict equal comparison.

 ```text
 searchValue in values